troii/Rudeltippen/README.md

 Open your Browser and go to http://yourdomain.com/setup

 > You did set username and password in application.conf (see 3.)
-> After the Setup is complete Rudeltippen will automaticly load all games for the Euro 2012.
+> After the Setup is complete Rudeltippen will automaticly load all data required for the Euro 2012.

 Step 6
 ------------------